apple/foundationdb/README.md

 the testing and packaging infrastructure still uses the old VisualStudio+Make based build system.

-To build with CMake, generally the following is required (works on Linux and OS X - for Windows see below):
+To build with CMake, generally the following is required (works on Linux and Mac OS - for Windows see below):
 1. git clone https://github.com/apple/foundationdb.git
 2. mkdir build
 3. cd build